ChristianPari/365-Days-of-Code/README.md

+<h2>Day 305-306</h2>

+Researching topics n documentation of creating RESTful APIs in Java w/ SpringBoot n utilizing a SQL database to store my Contact Entities for my Java App.
+Next will be creation of a User System, n React FE

 <h2>Day 301-304</h2>

 Work w/ CRUD n MySQL to get a DB connection for my Java HR Directory app, routes are setup, next is creation of React FE.
 Researching more on Hibernate n Batch Processing which I'll be teaching on next week in class